Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 This is the common container class for all types of geometry definitions used in I3S.

-See [geometry](docs/1.6/geometry.cmn.md) for more details.
+See [geometry](docs/1.6/geometry.cmn.md) for more details Integrated mesh and 3D objects scene layer.

 ### Class GeometryParams

 This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
 It does not have properties of its own.

-See [geometry params](docs/1.6/geometryParams.cmn.md) for more details.
+See [geometry params](docs/1.6/geometryParams.cmn.md) for more details Integrated mesh and 3D objects scene layer.

 ### Class GeometryReferenceParams

 Instead of owning a geometry exclusively, a feature can reference a Geometry defined for the node.
 Using GeometryReferenceParameters allows clients to pre-aggregate geometries for many features.

-See [geometry reference params](docs/1.6/geometryReferenceParams.cmn.md) for more details.
+See [geometry reference params](docs/1.6/geometryReferenceParams.cmn.md) for more details Integrated mesh and 3D objects scene layer.

 ### Class VestedGeometryParams

 VestedGeometryParams extends GeometryParams.
 It is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition.
 The definition can be either an ArrayBufferView or an Embedded Geometry.

-See [vested geometry params](docs/1.6/vestedGeometryParams.cmn.md) for more details.
+See [vested geometry params](docs/1.6/vestedGeometryParams.cmn.md) for more details Integrated mesh and 3D objects scene layer.

 ### Class SingleComponentParams

 SingleCompenentParams extends VestedGeometryParams.
 It uses one texture and one material, and can be used with aggregated geometries.

-See [single component params](docs/1.6/singleComponentParams.cmn.md) for more details.
+See [single component params](docs/1.6/singleComponentParams.cmn.md) for more details Integrated mesh and 3D objects scene layer..

 ### Class Component